1883: August 19 Gabrielle Chanel is born

 in a drapers store on rue Saint Horloré Paris 8eme.

 She also neede to earn her living beeing a cafe singer.

-Also one of her songs was "Ko Ko Ri Ko"
+One of her songs was "Ko Ko Ri Ko"

-and soon her audiance greeted her as Coco.
+and soon her audiance greeted her as "Coco".

 1909: Coco Chanel founds her company